AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-http-cookies/index.md

 In the screenshot below, I located the `IDE` advertising cookie on StackOverflow, a site I chose only because I know it uses Google AdSense:

 {% include "postImage.html" src: "./images/ide1.png", alt: "Examining the cookies associated with doubleclick.net on quora.com.
-The IDE Google AdSense cookie is highlighted." %}
+The IDE Google AdSense cookie is highlighted.", caption: "Note the use of `SameSite=None`.
+Without that attribute, the cookie will be treated as `SameSite=Lax` and will never be included in cross-site requests to the ad network, rendering it useless." %}

 Time for an experiment, assuming you're willing to accept advertising cookies: